 This stocky squash is 6 to 8 inches in diameter, averaging 2 to 4 pounds.
 Its popularity stems from its sweet and creamy orange flesh.
 Its shortcoming is that it tends to be a bit dry.
 Baking or steaming can solve this problem; the dry flesh becomes smooth and tastes similar to a mixture of honey, roasted chestnuts, and sweet potato.
 Even more than baking, steaming softens the flesh and creates a thick puree (Great for pies)

 This elongated bell-shaped squash measures about a foot long and weighs an average of 2 to 4 pounds.
 Its popularity is due to its meaty, yet moderately sweet golden orange flesh.
 Because of its thin skin, this squash can easily be skinned with a vegetable peeler, which makes it easy to cut and prepare.
 Baking enhances its sweet, moist, and nutty flavors.
 Butternut squash is usually available from August through March.
 There are actually many variations of butternut.
+It can be used to make great "pumpkin" pies.

 |My favorite winter squash is one called